Earn a Meaningful Nursing Degree, 100% Online

 These program are available to students in New Hampshire, Maine, Massachusetts, Vermont, and numerous states across the country.
 See Availability in Your State for full details.

 Lead change, promote health, and improve care for multiple populations with our Master of Science in Nursing Health Care Leadership.
 Become a versatile nursing leader who can guide interprofessional teams in diverse health care environments.

 This program is fully aligned with the American Association of Colleges of Nursing (AACN) Essentials of Master’s Education in Nursing.
-Coursework builds upon the skills and knowledge gained in a bachelor’s in nursing program, providing seamless progression to achieving the competencies required for advanced nursing positions.
+Coursework builds upon the skills and knowledge gained in a BSN Nursing Degree, providing seamless progression to achieving the competencies required for advanced nursing positions.

 - Translating and Integrating Research into Nursing Practice